summerschool-ahead2020/hands-on-sessions/doc/install/install.rst

     (spex) user@unix:~> $CONDA_PREFIX/bin/jupyter-lab &

-See also `this discussion <https://github.com/spex-xray/spex-help/issues/32>`_for more hints.
+See also `this discussion <https://github.com/spex-xray/spex-help/issues/32>`_ for more hints.